isabella232/OfficeDocs-O365ServiceDescriptions-pr.es-ES/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-operated-by-21vianet.md

 |Windows PowerShell|Sí|Sí|
 |Informes de Skype Empresarial Online en el Centro de administración de Microsoft 365|No<sup>4</sup>|No<sup>4</sup>|

 <sup>1</sup> The Skype for Business (Lync) client is supported for use with these subscription options, but it is not included.
 Lync 2013 Basic is available for all customers.
 The Lync Basic desktop client is a locally installed application that provides presence, instant messaging and conferencing features for Office 365 plans that include Skype for Business Online.
-Office 365 ProPlus y Office 365 Enterprise E3 incluyen la aplicación completa de Skype Empresarial (Lync), que incluye características adicionales, como la compatibilidad avanzada con telefonía y las características de cumplimiento de &amp; archivado.
+Office 365 ProPlus y Office 365 Enterprise E3 incluyen la aplicación completa de Skype Empresarial (Lync), que incluye características adicionales, como compatibilidad avanzada de telefonía, características de cumplimiento de &amp; archivado.
 A Skype for Business Online license must be assigned for each user.
-Para obtener más información sobre las características básicas de Lync, vea [tablas de comparación de cliente de escritorio.](https://docs.microsoft.com/lyncserver/lync-server-2013-desktop-client-comparison-tables)
+Para obtener más información sobre las características de Lync Basic, vea [Tablas de comparación de cliente de escritorio.](https://docs.microsoft.com/lyncserver/lync-server-2013-desktop-client-comparison-tables)
 <br/><sup>2</sup> A Skype for Business Online Plan 1 user may participate in a sharing session if they are invited by a Skype for Business Online Plan 2 user.
 <br/><sup>3</sup> Archiving for Skype for Business Online depends upon the Exchange In-Place Hold feature, which is not included in this plan.
 <br/><sup>4</sup> Tenants with a standalone Skype for Business Online plan can access reporting features if the tenant also has at least one active Exchange license, such as Exchange Online Plan 1 or Exchange Online Plan 2.